T. M. Turner: Lewisburg

 Turner lived in Lewisburg, West Virginia from 1876 until November 1879.
 A son, Charles Augustus Turner, was born there.
+Memory Turner's job is listed as a goldsmith on his birth record.
 Turner directed the Lewisburg Concert Band.
 His sister Cora would sing for them.
 He also was a jeweler and watchmaker.

 Return to Staunton

 Turner returns to Staunton in November 1879, and lived on 12 Madison Street.
 He continued to play in the Stonewall Brigade Band.
 He directed the "Stonewall Octette", a group of singers attached to the band.

 At a rally for Hancock and English just before the election of 1880, Turner composed "Hancock's Grand March".
 After the assassination of President Garfield, Turner also composed a dirge, "Garfield's Funeral March".

 Watchmaker

 Turner ran a jewelry store in Olivier's Bookstore on 102 E. Beverley Street (also known as Main Street) now a part of the historic district.
 Turner fixed watches and jewelry as well as offered his services tuning instruments.
+He continued to tune pianos for most of his life.